 Press on and dial 3 1 2.
-You hear a confirmation tone and the display shows GROUP LISTEN ON or GROUP LISTEN OFF.
-(The other party will not hear the confirmation tone.)
+You hear a confirmation tone (the other party does not hear this tone).

 NOTE: If you are using the handset, the button lamp will remain unlit, even though the speaker is on.
 This allows you to place the call into handsfree mode at any time during the call by pressing and hanging up.
 If you are using a headset, however, the button lamp is lit.
 Pressing will disconnect the call.